build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ---
-title: How to Succeed at DevOps: Wrong Answers Only!
+title: "How to Succeed at DevOps: Wrong Answers Only!"
-description: When it comes to DevOps, you’ve got questions, and we’ve got answers.
+description: "When it comes to DevOps, you’ve got questions, and we’ve got answers.
 Wrong answers.
 Software teams have been struggling  for ages with the questions I pose here, and in that time we have all witnessed our share of bad answers from unrealistic management, or even misguided senior engineers.
-Let’s learn from these bad answers and see why they just don’t work.
+Let’s learn from these bad answers and see why they just don’t work."
 tags:
   - devops
   - testing